botpress/botpress/docs/getting_started/trivia_skills.md

 In the "Question" field, type in something like "*Welcome to my Trivia bot, what would you like to do?*".
 In the "Choices" field, type the two choices your users will have: "Play" and "See leaderboard".

-The next step is to provide some additionnal keywords for detecting the two options.
+The next step is to provide some additional keywords for detecting the two options.
 Click the "Edit keywords" button and type some alternatives for both choices.

 > **🔬 Notice:** In the "Advanced" panel of the Choice skill, you have the choice to change the **Content Renderer** that will be used by the skill to display the options.
 Leave it to "#choice" for now.